3evv/roborockS7_mop_sensor/README.md

 ## The fix:
 ![fix2](https://github.com/3evv/roborockS7_mop_sensor/assets/26227520/2b39fb93-d6ee-42c2-98fb-98e536db93bb)

 Confirm with the app that the missing mop changes it's status to detected before assembly, and double check your connection - liquid damaged contacts tend to make poor soldiering surfaces, and a "cold" connection happened to me after the robot bumped into a wall (temporary fix with a fistbump was successful), despite cleaning it with IPA - had to dissasemble the thing twice :<, but I confirm it works.
+Excuse the sloppy soldiering - waterdamage really makes things annoyingly difficult to fix.

 ## Explanation: